 - 1/2 teaspoon grated nutmeg plus more for garnish

 - 1/2 teaspoon cinnamon

 - 1/2 teaspoon grated allspice

-- 5 oz.
-Madeira wine
+- 5 fluid ounces Madeira wine

-- 2 1/2 oz.
-Jamaican rum
+- 2 1/2 fluid ounces Jamaican rum

-- 2 1/2 oz. brandy
+- 2 1/2 fluid ounces brandy

-- 2 1/2 cups milk
+- 2 1/2 cups whole milk

-- Beat the yolks, sugar and spices with a hand mixer until the sugar dissolves and the liquid is frothy.
+- Beat the yolks, sugar, nutmeg, cinnamon, and allspice with a hand mixer until the sugar dissolves and the liquid is frothy.

-Slowly whisk the wine, rum and brandy into the yolks, then whisk in the milk.
+- Slowly whisk the wine, rum, and brandy into the yolks, then whisk in the milk.

-Thoroughly clean and dry the mixer beaters, then whip the egg whites until soft peaks form.
+- Thoroughly clean and dry the mixer beaters, then whip the egg whites until soft peaks form.

-With a spatula, fold the egg whites into the yolks, then gently whisk to make sure all ingredients are fully incorporated.
+- With a spatula, fold the egg whites into the yolks, then gently whisk to make sure all ingredients are fully incorporated.

-Serve to guests with a grated nutmeg garnish.
+- Serve to guests with a grated nutmeg garnish.

 Amount Per Serving: Calories: 272Total Fat: 8gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 196mgSodium: 267mgCarbohydrates: 25gFiber: 0gSugar: 24gProtein: 10g